 – Caroline Coventry

-“It’s going to be a very gradual process, but I do think we’ll see a lot of improvements in how we as brand managers and comms professionals are seen and heard within the organisation and for our ability to effect change.”
+“It’s going to be a very gradual process.
+However, I do think we’ll see a lot of improvements in how brand managers and comms professionals are seen and heard within the organisation and how we affect change.”

 – Caroline Coventry

-This article was written by Nick Chiarelli, Head of Trends at Unlimited Group, and originally appeared on the Unlimited Group news page.
+Written by Nick Chiarelli, Head of Trends at Unlimited Group, this article originally appeared on the Unlimited Group news page.
 This is the third instalment of our ‘Pivoting in Crisis’ webinar series.
 Explore the highlights from our first event on workplace behavioural change, and our second event on technology and Covid-19.
 Or click here to see the recent work we’ve been doing to support our clients’ reputations throughout the crisis.